pablogsal/memray/docs/attach.rst

 analyze the captured allocations with any Memray reporter you'd like.
 You can also provide most of the options that ``memray run`` accepts.
 See :ref:`the CLI reference <memray attach CLI reference>` for details.

+The status of the attached process on detach depends on the specific options you provide.
+For instance, attaching to a process with the ``-o`` option will leave the process tracking allocations after you detach (which happens immediately), but attaching to a process with the default options will start a :doc:`live mode TUI <live>` until you detach from the process (which happens when you press ``q`` in the TUI for example).
+At that point the process will not be tracking allocations anymore.

 .. _ptrace privs: